 Applicants may only apply to one Undergraduate Research Grant/SURF Grant per Academic Year.

-- Be of sophomore status or greater as of Fall 2016.
+- Be of sophomore status or higher as of Fall 2017.

 - Have the project endorsed by a faculty/staff member.
 All tenure-track, tenured faculty or academic staff members (instructional and non-instructional) holding at least a 50% appointment are eligible.
 Exceptions may be granted on a case-by-case basis for faculty and academic staff with appointments less than 50% with three years or more of University of Wisconsin-Whitewater service.

 - Be an enrolled full-time student during an undergraduate program for the completion of a project.
 Exceptions considered for part time students whose field of study requires the completion of a research or creative project.
 Written support of a faculty mentor and the department chair must be provided as part of the grant application; students and mentors interested in this option are strongly encouraged to consult with the URP Director in advance of grant preparation.

 - Student investigator receives no salary/wages from the project.
 Books (no more than $100.00 per grant; special justification such as specific titles not available from the library or Interlibrary Loan system needed for larger requests), software, small equipment, and other materials purchased with grant funds belong to the University.
 Funds must be expended following regular University guidelines and within the University's fiscal year.